+Migrateful’s mission is to empower and celebrate vulnerable migrants on their journey to integration.
 Migrateful runs cookery classes led by migrant chefs struggling to integrate and access employment due to legal and linguistic barriers.
 We focus on the self development of our chefs through our weekly workshops, improving well-being, confidence, leadership skills and spoken English.
-Our specialist faculty take them on a journey from “passionate home cook” to “confident cookery class teacher”.
-Migrateful’s mission is to empower and celebrate vulnerable migrants on their journey to integration.
+Our specialist faculty take them on a journey from “passionate home cook” to “confident cookery class teacher.”

 Migrateful chefs can expect to:

-- be paid by us for leading regular cookery classes in homes/venues around London (£50 for a 2.5 hour class).
+- Be paid by us for leading regular cookery classes in homes/venues around London (£52.75 for a 2.5 hour class).
 We also pay for our chef’s travel expenses to the classes and all the ingredients.
-If the chef has the right to work, if they don’t have the right to work we will pay for their travel expenses to the classes and they sometimes receive cash donations from cookery class participants).
+If the chef has the right to work or if they don’t have the right to work, we will pay for their travel expenses to the classes – they sometimes receive cash donations from cookery class participants.
 We pay for all ingredients.

 - Gain work experience for their CV.
 We write references and help them to find other work opportunities.